grame-cncm/faust/architecture/unity/README.md

 The following options are available :

     - `-w32`          : produces a Windows 32bits library
     - `-w64`          : produces a Windows 64bits library
     - `-osx`          : produces a macOS library
     - `-ios`          : produces an iOS library
     - `-android`      : produces Android armeabi-v7a and x86 libraries
     - `-linux`        : produces a Linux library
+    - `-nvoices <num>`: produces a polyphonic self-contained DSP with <num> voices, ready to be used with MIDI
     - `-source`       : produces an uncompressed folder with the selected architecture and the source files used to compile the libraries
     - `-unpacked`     : produces a folder with all selected architectures ordered like the Unity Assets hierarchy (i.e. `Assets/Plugins/FaustPlugin_<dspname>/iOS/libFaustPlugin_<dspname>.a`).
     - `-help or -h`   : shows different options and comments

 `faust2unity` script calls six different commands :